“Where I live”

 Timber rattlesnakes are native to the eastern United States and are found in thick brush and dense woodlands.
 In the northern parts of their range, they live mostly in rocky, hilly, forested terrain.
 In the southern parts of their range, they are found in swampy areas.
 Timber rattlesnakes are one of two venomous snakes native to Maryland, and may still exist in very small numbers in the far western part of the state.

-You can see timber rattlesnakes on exhibit in the Giant Tree at The Maryland Zoo.
+You can see timber rattlesnakes on exhibit in the Cave at the Maryland Zoo.

 “How I live there”

 During the warmer months of the year, timber rattlesnakes are lone predators that sometimes wander many miles from their winter dens in search of prey.
 They do not tolerate cold well, so they brumate communally in winter dens up to 7 months of the year.
 Brumation is very similar to hibernation but involved different metabolic processes and allows the animal to be mostly asleep but still capable of occasional activity, such as waking up to drink water.

 As pit vipers, timber rattlesnakes have heat-sensitive pits between each eye and nostril that can detect body heat.
 This makes them capable of locating warm-blooded prey in total darkness.
 They also are able like other snakes to “taste” the air, taking in chemical information from the environment by flicking their forked tongues and processing it through their special Jacobson’s organs.
 This chemical processing ability lets snakes follow the scent trail of prey.
 Timber rattlesnakes are venomous snakes that kill prey by injecting venom deep into their bodies through hollow upper teeth, or fangs.

 Timber rattlesnakes feed mainly on small mammals, including mice, rats, squirrels, and rabbits.